Orlando Arcia Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.7 K/9, which ranks 18th in the league.
+- The Giants pitching staff ranks 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Giants' 4.00 team ERA ranks 10th across all MLB pitching staffs.
+- The Giants have the 11th-ranked team ERA among all league pitching staffs (4.03).

-- Giants pitchers combine to allow 138 home runs (1.1 per game), the fifth-fewest in the league.
+- The Giants surrender the sixth-fewest home runs in baseball (140 total, 1.1 per game).

-- Walker gets the start for the Giants, his 11th of the season.
-He is 4-2 with a 2.14 ERA and 53 strikeouts in 46 1/3 innings pitched.

-- The right-hander last appeared in relief on Wednesday, when he threw a scoreless third of an inning against the Philadelphia Phillies without surrendering a hit.
+- Beck makes his first start of the season for the Giants.

-- In 34 games this season, the 27-year-old has put up a 2.14 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .244 to opposing batters.
+- In his 28 games this season, opposing hitters have a collective batting average of .235 against him.
+He has a 3.34 ERA and averages 7.6 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.